LCLAMEDIA/dina-uniforms-proposal-screening/README.md

-# Earned Media Bulk Search Tool
+# Dina Unifomrs Proposal Screening

 ## Description
 This program is the property of LCLA Media.